No. 6 Oklahoma hosts UCLA, new coach Kelly

 FACTS & FIGURES

-UCLA quarterback Wilton Speight suffered a back injury in the second quarter against Cincinnati and might not be fully healed before Saturday. … Freshman Dorian Thompson-Robinson replaced Speight and could get the start … Oklahoma gained 650 yards against Florida Atlantic.
+UCLA quarterback Wilton Speight hurt his back in the second quarter against Cincinnati and might not be fully healed before Saturday. … Freshman Dorian Thompson-Robinson replaced Speight and could get the start … Oklahoma gained 650 yards against Florida Atlantic.